arcus/education_modules/bash_scripts/bash_scripts.md

 <!--

-author:   Nicole Feldman and Elizabeth Drellich
+author:   Elizabeth Drellich
-email:    feldmanna@chop.edu and drelliche@chop.edu
+email:    drelliche@chop.edu
 version:  1.0.0
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
 title:  Bash: Scripting Basics
 comment:  This module will teach you how to create and use simple bash scripts so to make repetitive tasks as simple as possible.
 If you have some experience with bash and want to learn how to save and reuse bash processes, this lesson is for you.
-estimated_time: 30 minutes
+estimated_time: 1 hour

 @learning_objectives

 After completion of this module, learners will be able to:

-- Identify the structure of a bash script
+- Identify the structure of a Bash script
-- Call bash scripts
+- Run existing Bash scripts
-- Write simple bash scripts
+- Write simple Bash scripts
 @end

 link:  https://chop-dbhi-arcus-education-website-assets.s3.amazonaws.com/css/styles.css